mohammad01ahmad/Sports-celebrity-classifier/README.md

 This project classifies images of three world-famous football icons using **computer vision** and **machine learning**.

 Why football?
-Because it’s a sport I love watching — and yes nobody asked, I’m a **Manchester City fan** 💙.
+Because it’s a sport I love watching — and yes nobody asked, but I’m a **Manchester City fan** 💙.

 ---